mariajbellido/mariajbellido/README.md

 I created my first (corporative) site in 2003 or so, using Dreamweaver.
 A static site, working as a catalogue, while I was in international trade.\
 I'm pretty sure I was the only applicant who had a site to show her CV at that time.

-After a long, long break I thought it was time to focus on code, once and for all. \
+After a long, long break after my first corporative site in 2003, I thought it was time to focus on code, once and for all. \
 As a self-taught person who had learnt some human languages on her own, I thought I could do the same with code.
 Moreover, considering all the available stuff on the internet.

 And the best, it's yet to come.
+I have joined my first IT-related position, and I'm loving it!

 *To be continued* 😁